IBM/aspera-cli/README.md

 By specifying option: `--transfer=connect`, the CLI will start transfers in the Aspera Connect Client.

-### Aspera Node API
+### Aspera Node API : Node to node transfers

 By specifying option: `--transfer=node`, the CLI will start transfers in an Aspera Transfer Server using the Node API.
+The client node configuration shall be specified with:
+`--transfer-node=<node config name>`

 ### Example of use